Close

 Table of Contents

 Accidents between trucks and smaller vehicles often leave the drivers and passengers of the other car with serious injuries.
-These accidents may even be fatal for many drivers and passengers hit by trucks in NYC.
-Holding truck drivers and trucking companies responsible for these crashes is one of the many things that our NYC truck accident lawyers do to help injury victims across the city.
+Holding truck drivers and trucking companies responsible for these crashes is one of the many things that our lawyers do to help injury victims across New York City.

 What to Do After an NYC Truck Accident